 During one episode, a woman in the audience is wearing a shirt that reads "Wayne, please sing to me!"
 Drew does in fact select her from the audience during Duet for Wayne and Chip to sing to.
 About halfway through the song, Wayne starts to dance with her.
 The expression of absolute joy on her face through the entire thing is wonderful.

 From the 100th episode's Scenes From A Hat: After 100 episodes of repeatedly making fun of Colin being bald, the scene drawn is "A brief glimpse into the dreams of Colin Mochrie."
-After a skit of Greg rubbing his hair, with Colin looking visibly upset at the umpteenth bald joke made at his expense, Ryan's contribution is himself, Wayne, and Greg, all bald and screaming.
+After a skit of Greg rubbing his hair, with Colin looking visibly upset at the umpteenth bald joke made at his expense (the studio audience even goes "awww" when Colin looks at them), Ryan's contribution is himself, Wayne, and Greg, all bald and screaming.
 Also counts as a Funny Moment.

 While not a straight example, the "Newsflash" session that started with the green screen showing the studio cam's current view instead of the archive footage intended, leading to Ryan and Chip reaching to the side to make gestures around Colin's head.
 It's so juvenile that it's adorable.